 The Bottom Line

-The support available to first home buyers in 2026 is genuinely substantial — but only if you pick the right property type, stay under the cap, and move in on time.
-Queensland's $30,000 grant closes on 30 June 2026.
-The NT's $50,000 new home grant has no price cap.
-And the federal Home Guarantee Scheme — now with no income limits — means more buyers can get in with a 5% deposit.
+The support available to first home buyers in 2026 is genuinely substantial — but only if you pick the right property type, stay under the cap and move in on time.
+The NT's $50,000 HomeGrown grant has no price cap and is the biggest in the country.
+Queensland's $30,000 grant continues for contracts signed from 1 July 2026 onward.
+The ACT now charges eligible buyers no duty at all, at any price.
+And the federal 5% Deposit Scheme — now with no income limits and no LMI — means more buyers can get in with a small deposit.

 Here's the most important thing most guides don't tell you: these schemes reward preparation.
 Know your state's rules before you start inspecting properties, not after you've fallen in love with one that's just over the cap.
 Use the First Home Owner Grant tool to check your state's eligibility rules, and the Stamp Duty Calculator to see your full upfront cost.
 Get the numbers right early and the grants take care of themselves.